 It should be noted that when using the term Estrangement, we are referencing a rift between a parent and a child that is a direct clash between these two parties.
-Although difficult it may be possible to investigate where the problem lies and to make decisions to find possible solutions.
+When attempting to solve this relationship we need not look any further than the two parties involved - the parent and the child.